R4x4nJ031/secure-cicd-pipeline/README.md

 This screenshot shows a controlled failure used to demonstrate that the pipeline blocks insecure artifacts during the `build-and-scan-image` stage.

 ![Failed security gate](images/failed.png)

-## Interview Summary

-You can summarize this project like this:

-> I built a secure CI/CD pipeline in GitHub Actions that enforces secrets scanning, SAST, dependency auditing, SBOM generation, container image scanning, keyless artifact signing, Kubernetes staging deployment, DAST with ZAP, OPA policy gates, and protected production promotion.

 ## Future Improvements